-If you require access to your information or if you wish to make a change to your information;

-If you wish to make a complaint about anything to do with the personal and healthcare information we hold about you;

-If you wish to make a Subject Access Request;

 Or any other query relating to this Policy and your rights as a patient.

 3. ABOUT US

 We, at Derby Road Group Practice (‘the Surgery’), are a Data Controller of your information.
 This means we are responsible for collecting, storing and handling your personal and healthcare information when you register with us as a patient.